Skip to main content

 SubtagDescription

-<origin>Position and orientation of the joint relative to the parent link.
+<origin>Position and orientation of the joint frame relative to the parent link.

 <parent>The upstream link in the kinematic chain.